alkhatib99/data-structures-and-algorithms/README.md

 - `.append(value)` which adds a new node with the given `value` to the end of the list

-- `.insertBefore(value, newVal)` which add a new node with the given `newValue` immediately before the first `value` node
+- `.insertBefore(value, newVal`)` which adds a new node with the given `newValue` immediately before the first `value` node

-- `.insertAfter(value, newVal)` which add a new node with the given newValue immediately after the first value node
+- `.insertAfter(value, newVal`)` which adds a new node with the given newValue immediately after the first value node

 ---